 BUB1 and BUB3 encode components of the spindle assembly checkpoint complex, which controls chromosome biorientation on the mitotic spindle, delaying the anaphase transition until all kinetochores are properly attached[87].
-Alterations in the activity of this complex lead to alterations in the chromosome copy number, i.e., aneuploidies[88].
-The BUB1 gene is located on the long arm of chromosome 2 (2q13), consists of 25 exons, and encodes a 1085 amino-acid long protein, whereas BUB3 is located on the long arm of chromosome 10 (10q26.13), has 8 exons, and encodes a 328 amino-acid long protein[89].
-Deleterious germline mutations in both genes have been associated not only with increased levels of constitutive aneuploidy but also with gastrointestinal neoplasm, both adenocarcinoma and adenoma[90,91].
-Furthermore, aneuploidy caused by Bub1 insufficiency has been proven to drive colorectal adenoma formation in mice through APC loss of heterocigocity (LOH)[92].
-Screening of BUB1 and BUB3 genes in familial and AP CRC cohorts has shown functionally relevant germline mutations in a low fraction of patients with CRC, who also presented increased levels of constitutive aneuploidy[93,94].
-However, the causality of these mutations in CRC/adenoma susceptibility has yet to be proven.
+Alterations in the activity of this complex lead to alterations in chromosome copy number, i.e. aneuploidies[88].
+The BUB1 gene is located on the long arm of chromosome 2 (2q13), consists of 25 exons, and encodes a 1,085 amino acid protein, whereas BUB3 is located on the long arm of chromosome 10 (10q26.13), has 8 exons, and encodes a 328 amino acid protein[89].
+Deleterious germline mutations in both genes have been associated not only with increased levels of constitutive aneuploidy, but also with gastrointestinal neoplasms, including adenocarcinomas and adenomas[90,91].
+Furthermore, aneuploidy caused by Bub1 insufficiency has been proven to drive colorectal adenoma formation in mice through APC loss of heterozygosity (LOH)[92].
+Screening of the BUB1 and BUB3 genes in familial and AP CRC cohorts has shown functionally relevant germline mutations in a low fraction of patients with CRC who also presented increased levels of constitutive aneuploidy[93,94].
+However, the causality of these mutations in CRC/adenoma susceptibility remains unproven.

 AAP INCIDENTAL TO OTHER CANCER RISK SYNDROMES

-Although phenotypes for related CRC risk syndromes are generally well defined, there are some overlapping features that can lead to confusion in the clinical suspicion and subsequent misdirection of the genetic testing approach.
+Although phenotypes for related CRC risk syndromes are generally well-defined, there are some overlapping features that can lead to confusion in the clinical suspicion and subsequent misdirection of the genetic testing approach.
 The cancer risk syndromes prone to phenotypically overlap with AAP are described below.

-Lynch syndrome is the main hereditary nonpolyposis colorectal cancer syndrome due to heterozygous deleterious mutations in MMR genes (MSH2, MLH1, MSH6 and PMS2) that can be accompanied by early-onset adenoma[95].
-Usually, the adenoma burden does not exceed 10, but sometimes it can mimic AAP.
+Lynch syndrome is the main hereditary nonpolyposis colorectal cancer syndrome caused by heterozygous deleterious mutations in MMR genes (MSH2, MLH1, MSH6 and PMS2) that can be accompanied by early-onset adenomas[95].
+Usually, the adenoma burden does not exceed 10, but it can sometimes mimic AAP.

-Constitutional MMR deficiency is due to loss of function biallelic germline mutations in the main MMR genes.
+Constitutional MMR deficiency is due to loss-of-function biallelic germline mutations in the main MMR genes.
 It is an aggressive recessive cancer predisposition syndrome with a wide tumor spectrum, very early age of onset and poor outcome[96].
 In addition, nearly 36% of affected subjects develop colorectal AP ranging from a few up to 100 adenomas[97].

 Hereditary mixed polyposis syndrome is characterized by multiple colon polyps of mixed pathologic subtypes and an increased risk for CRC[98].
-It is caused by large duplications in the 5' regulatory region of GREM1 (MIM 603054), leading to an excess of the coding protein expression[99].
-GREM1 is an antagonist of the bone morphogenic protein (BMP), so its overexpression can lead to the inactivation of the BMP pathway and subsequent hyperproliferation of the colonic epithelium[100].
+It is caused by large duplications in the 5' regulatory region of GREM1 (MIM 603054), leading to an excess of coding protein expression[99].
+GREM1 is an antagonist of bone morphogenic protein (BMP), so its overexpression can lead to inactivation of the BMP pathway and subsequent hyperproliferation of colonic epithelium[100].

-The pathogenesis of polyps in hereditary mixed polyposis syndrome likely overlaps with that of juvenile polyposis syndrome (JPS), which is caused by inactivating mutations in other genes of the BMP pathway, BMPR1A (MIM 601299), SMAD4 (MIM 600993), ENG (MIM 131195) and BMP4 (MIM 112262)[101–104].
+The pathogenesis of polyps in hereditary mixed polyposis syndrome likely overlaps with that of juvenile polyposis syndrome (JPS), which is caused by inactivating mutations in other genes of the BMP pathway, including BMPR1A (MIM 601299), SMAD4 (MIM 600993), ENG (MIM 131195) and BMP4 (MIM 112262)[101–104].
 JPS is a hamartomatous polyposis syndrome with an increased risk of CRC as well as other digestive cancers.
-The cancer risk arises from adenomatous components present in the juvenile polyps, which can sometimes lead to misinterpretation[105].
+Cancer risk arises from adenomatous components present in the juvenile polyps, which can sometimes lead to misinterpretations[105].

 Germline alterations in genes involved in the PTEN/PI3K/AKT pathway are also associated with hamartomatous polyposis syndromes.
-Cowden syndrome is caused by heterozygous PTEN (MIM 601728) germline mutations and is characterized by the development of hamartomatous and neoplastic lesions of the skin, mucous membranes, thyroid, breast, endometrium, and brain[106].
+Cowden syndrome is caused by heterozygous PTEN (MIM 601728) germline mutations, and is characterized by the development of hamartomatous and neoplastic lesions of the skin, mucous membranes, thyroid, breast, endometrium, and brain[106].
 Although hamartomatous polyps are the most characteristic gastrointestinal lesions in Cowden syndrome, adenomatous polyps in the colon have been detected in 30% of affected individuals[107].